ameyakakade/drummock/README.md

 ### Linux
 Move the `vst3` into `~/.vst3` or `/usr/lib/vst3`

+## Usage
+- Drag and drop drum samples.
+- Pad 1 is mapped to middle C.

 ## Features
 - Easy file loading, just drag and drop!
 Drag in multiple files to load them at the same time.
 - Polyphony support.